zzz136454872/_vimrc/readme.md

 3. python debug
     press <C-D> to use ipdb to debug a python file.

+4. autocomplete
+    with the help of ycm

 ## plug-ins
 1. vim-plug
     It needs to be installed manually.
 2. nerdtree
 3. vim-latex
 4. vim-markdown
+5. YouCompleteMe

 these will be installed using`:PlugInstall`after vim-plug is installed.
 Before this command, delete what you don't need and add what else you need.

+YouCompleteMe may need some extra configure.

 ## software dependencies